Abdul Gaffar Chowdhury: Awards

 Choudhury was a freeman of the London Borough of Tower Hamlets.

 Personal life

+Choudhury was married to Selima Choudhury (d.
+2012).
+Their son, Anupam, works for Reuters, and their four daughters were Tanima, Chinmoyee, Binita and Indira.

 Choudhury came to the United Kingdom for the treatment of his wife and could not return to Bangladesh for 22 years after the assassination of Sheikh Mujibur Rahman.
-On 18 December 2012, Choudhury's wife Selima Choudhury died in London.
-They had one son and four daughters.
-Their son, Anupam, works for Reuters, and their four daughters are Tanima, Chinmoyee, Binita and Indira.